 Medication: Anytime you notice the pigs are manifesting symptoms of poor health (constant tiredness, not eating, stooling etc.) always consult a veterinary doctor to carry out accurate diagnosis and treatment of your pigs.
 However, they are some standard medications you need to administer to your pigs regularly.
 For instance, at the piglet stage of their development, you must give them iron supplement to boost blood production within them.
 Piglets can grow faster than the rate their body produces blood to meet their blood requirement.
 This can lead to iron deficiency anemia in pigs.
 Iron supplements helps to prevent this from happening.

 You can also put a mineral block in the pig pen for the health of the pigs.
 The mineral block is a hard composite of multivitamins and minerals beneficial to the pig’s health.
 This block is put in the pig pen and the pigs can eat it compensate for any vitamins and nutrients deficient in their diet.
 This is a very good practice necessary for preventing disease outbreaks in the pig farm.

-Also, if you need a pig farming business plan to raise money to start and grow your pig farming business, click here to get our pig farming and pork processing business plan.
+If you need a pigs (weaners, growers etc.) to start or grow your pig farming business, you can send a mail to email@example.com or call +2348089864121.
+Also, if you need a pig farming and pork processing business plan to raise money to start and grow your pig farming business, click here to learn how to get our pig farming and pork processing business plan.